-Through the school election process, that takes place in June every year, the School Councillors were appointed their role.
+Through the school election process, that takes place once every two years, the School Councillors were appointed their role.

 The School Council Class Representatives meet on a fortnightly basis with Mrs Bailey, our School Link Worker, to talk and have discussions, share ideas and make decisions about our school.

 The School Council collects the views of their class and passes them on to other committees, often working closely with others such as SLT, Friends of Woodlands, Cleaning staff and Lunchtime staff; they then feedback to their class, following each meeting.

 The council are actively involved in organising national events such as Red Nose Day and Sports Relief, but they also help to organise events for all pupils to enjoy and raise money alongside Friends of Woodlands.
 These events include Summer Fayres and School Discos, providing the council members with a budget to help improve our school environment.

 The Eco council is made up of pupils from Y2 to Y6.
 The Eco Council meet fortnightly to discuss ways to raise awareness of green issues within school and to help our school to be environmentally friendly.

 After carrying out a recent audit the Eco Council have decided that they currently want to focus on increasing the recycling we do within our school.
 Our Junior Street Champions continue to help support reducing litter in our school and in our community.
 Eco-Schools is a great way of introducing environmental topics to our children, whilst developing a much more creative learning environment for everyone.